huggingface/blog/audio-datasets.md

 One of the biggest challenges faced with audio datasets is their sheer size.
 The GigaSpeech `xs` split contained just 10 hours of training data, but amassed over 13GB of storage space for download and preparation.
 So what happens when we want to train on a larger split?
 The full `xl` split contains 10,000 hours of training data, requiring over 1TB of storage space!
-For most speech researchers, this well exceeds the limit of what is feasible for a typical hard drive.
+For most speech researchers, this well exceeds the specifications of a typical hard drive disk.
-Do we need to cough-up and buy additional storage?
+Do we need to fork out and buy additional storage?
 Or is there a way we can train on these datasets with **less than 10GB** of disk space?

 🤗 Datasets allows us to do just this.
 It is made possible through use of [_streaming_](https://huggingface.co/docs/datasets/stream), depicted graphically in Figure 1.
 Streaming allows us to download data progressively as we iterate over the dataset: rather than downloading the whole dataset at once, we download small chunks of the dataset at a time.
 These chunks of data are downloaded and prepared _on the fly_, meaning they are available as and when we need them, and not when we don't!
+Once we're ready to move on to the next chunk of data, we delete the one that we currently have and move on to the next one.

 <figure>
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/streaming.gif" alt="Trulli" style="width:100%">
 <figcaption align = "center"><b>Figure 1:</b> Streaming mode.
 The dataset is divided into smaller subsets (or chunks), with subsets downloaded progressively as we iterate over the dataset.
 Subsets are downloaded when required and deleted after use.</figcaption>
 </figure>

-Streaming mode has three primary advantages:
+Streaming mode has three primary advantages over downloading the entire dataset at once:
 1. **Disk space:** you have complete control over the size of the chunks downloaded, so you can download chunks of data that will fit your device.
-2. **Download and processing speed:** full audio datasets are large and need a significant amount of time to download.
+2. **Download and processing speed:** audio datasets are large and need a significant amount of time to download.
 With streaming, downloading is done on the fly, meaning you can start using the dataset as soon as the first chunk is ready.
-3. **Easy experimentation:** you can experiment on one chunk of data to check that your script works, without having to download the entire dataset.
+3. **Easy experimentation:** you can experiment on one chunk of data to check that your script works without having to download the entire dataset.

 How can you enable streaming mode?
 Easy!
 Just set `streaming=True` when you load your dataset.
 The rest will be taken care for you: